Health Library

 During the Test

-Family participation is expected during the test.
-A parent or other adult will need to push a button on the recording device when the patient eats a meal, lies down, or is actively having symptoms.
+You and / or another caregiver will need to help during the test by pushing a button on the recording device when your child eats a meal, lays down, or is actively having symptoms.
 This information will help the healthcare team better analyze the test results.

 After the Test

-Once the probe is removed on the second day, the information collected in the recorder box will then be downloaded onto a computer, edited and analyzed.
+After the wire is taken out on the second day, the information collected in the recorder box will be downloaded to a computer, edited and analyzed.
+It will take about two weeks before the final report and results are ready.

 Contact Us.